Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 When a birth injury happens, it can feel like you’re alone.
 But sadly, it’s not as uncommon as you might think.
 Birth injuries affect families across the country, and Pittsburgh is no exception.
 With top hospitals and thousands of births each year, Pittsburgh sees its share of these heartbreaking events.
 For example, a recent study from the U.S. National Library of Medicine found that the rate of birth injury for every 1,000 live births in the United States is around 3.17, which shows how often this problem occurs.
 It is one of the most common causes of a newborn baby’s death in Allegheny County.

 One of the most common causes of birth injuries is a lack of oxygen to the baby’s brain.
 This is a very serious type of injury called Hypoxic-Ischemic Encephalopathy (HIE).
 It can happen if there is a problem with the umbilical cord, or if the medical team is too slow to react to signs that the baby is in distress.
 For example, suppose a medical professional is too slow to order an emergency C-section when it is needed.
 In that case, it can cause the baby to lose oxygen and suffer a lifelong injury like cerebral palsy.
 We’ve found that these kinds of delays are a major problem, especially in busy hospitals.
+Birth injuries caused by delivery complications or errors during the birth process can have serious consequences for the baby’s brain, leading to developmental delays, motor disabilities, or cognitive impairments.

 After a birth injury, the first and most important thing to do is to get the medical care your child needs.
 This might mean seeing specialists at a hospital near you or getting a second opinion.
 You want to make sure your child is getting the best possible treatment.
-After that, it is also important to take some other steps to protect your child’s rights.
+After that, it is also essential to take some other steps to protect your child’s rights.

 First, document everything.
 Keep a journal of everything that happens and all the medical care your child receives.
 This can be very helpful later on.
 It’s also a good idea to get copies of all your medical records from your pregnancy, labor, and delivery.
 This can be a lot of paperwork, but it’s crucial.

 Second, seek a precise diagnosis.
 It’s essential to find out exactly what the injury is and what caused it.
-A precise diagnosis can help you understand the long-term care your child will need.
+An accurate diagnosis can help you understand the long-term care your child will need.
 For example, if the doctor gives a diagnosis of cerebral palsy, you will know that the child will need physical therapy and other types of care.
 A diagnosis can also help our legal team understand if the injury was preventable.

 At The Child Injury Firm, we believe that every child deserves a life free from preventable harm.
 We are dedicated to helping families who have been impacted by these difficult medical malpractice situations.
 We want to be a resource for you, so we can help you understand what happened and what to do next.
 We can help you navigate this complex process and get the resources you need for your child’s care and a better future.
+For families dealing with serious birth injuries, there are state-sponsored programs and resources available to help cope with the physical, emotional, social, and financial impacts.
+Legal representation from our experienced birth injury attorneys can make a significant difference in securing the compensation your family deserves.

 We understand that this is a difficult time for you.
-Our team is here to listen and help you find the answers you need.Â
+Our team is here to listen and help you find the answers you need.
+Consulting an experienced birth injury lawyer is crucial to evaluating your case and ensuring your rights are protected.

 The Children’s Institute provides comprehensive support services for families with children who have special needs, including those with birth injuries.
 Their team offers in-home family services, therapy, and a range of programs designed to help children and families thrive.
 They are a valuable resource for finding a great resource near you.